dohertyguirand/Scrolling-Platfomer-Game-Engine/README.md

 inputs would be buttons or mouse click (no interpretation of analogue like controllers/bumpers, and no interpretation of mouse movement or mouse button releases).

+We assumed that the game designer would be responsible for accommodating multiple languages.
+All of the non-game specific text can be put to another language.
+The text entities that are created by each game cannot.

 **Interesting data files:** See ``data/games-library`` after our demo (by May 3).

 **Known Bugs:** As of 4/25/2020, a collision between two entities will cause all onscreen entities